nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 The first 2^16 code points in UTF-16 are represented as single 16-bit code units.
 This range is called the *Basic Multilingual Plane* (BMP).
 Everything beyond that is considered to be in a *supplementary plane*, where the code points can no longer be represented in just 16-bits.
 UTF-16 solves this problem by introducing *surrogate pairs* in which a single code point is represented by two 16-bit code units.
 That means any single character in a string can be either one code unit for BMP characters, giving total of 16 bits, or two units for supplementary plane characters, giving a total of 32 bits.

-In ECMAScript 5, all string operations work on 16-bit code units, meaning that you can get unexpected results from UTF-16 encoded strings containing surrogate pairs.
-For example:
+In ECMAScript 5, all string operations work on 16-bit code units, meaning that you can get unexpected results from UTF-16 encoded strings containing surrogate pairs, as in this example:

 ```js
 var text = "𠮷";